 If you decide on forming a team in a new domain (and start linear ideation anew!), you may consider:

-Warming up Your Network Takes Time
+Warming Up Your Network Takes Time

-If you are reaching out to people today, chances are that you get a couple of interviews a week, in the worst case, a month later.
+If you are reaching out to people today, chances are you get a couple of interviews a week, in the worst case, a month later.

 That means your insights from interviewing people will always lag behind your current progress.
 Interviews you scheduled for testing hypothesis A might be irrelevant a week later when you already disqualified hypothesis A and started working on hypothesis B.